dorjeematho-7/StudyMatch/README.md

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/3ac17c39-8713-4539-81a0-176f590c5cc6" />

 This feature was straightforward to implement.
 I queried the friend_requests table for records with an 'accepted' status, joined them with the users table to retrieve usernames, and constructed an array containing each connected user’s ID and username.

+I am now learning webSockets and Sockets.io for the chatting/messaging feauture.
+Update Jan 3rd (My Bday!)
+2026